shibalik/robotics_club/_posts/2017-07-30-Scoring a job through Robotics Internship.md

 ---
 layout: post
-title: When you plan it right
+title: Scoring a job through Robotics Internship
 comments: true
-author: Lakshay Garg, EE, Y13 || Former member of Robocop, Also worked on IGVC.
+author: Lakshay Garg, EE, Y13 || Former member of Robocon, Also worked on IGVC.
 ---
+##### When you plan it right!

 This blog post is about my experience while developing a C++ library for motion planning during my third year “internship”.
 This is about how after failing to